david-meza/angular2-products/README.md

 3. We export our `AppComponent` class so that we can import it elsewhere (in this case, we would import it in our main script so we can bootstrap our application).

 That’s a good start, but let’s get into a more complex example that showcases other powerful features of Angular and Typescript/ES2015.
-In the following example, it would be possible to stuff everything into one component, but because we want to use best practices, I will divide our code into different components and services.
-Without further ado, let’s make a quick page that displays a list of products.
+In the following example I've decided to stuff everything into one component.
+However, if you'd like to stick to best practices and divide the code into different components and services, or if you get lost at any point you can [check out the finished/refactored example here](https://github.com/david-meza/angular2-products/tree/master).
+Without any further ado, let’s make a quick page that displays a list of products.
 Let’s start from the index:

 ```html
 <html>